- Dr Alex Gapud

 I passed my viva under the examination of Drs Katharine Tyler (Exeter), Robert Gibb (Glasgow) and Professor Jonathan Spencer (Edinburgh) with no corrections in January 2019.

 My doctoral thesis, entitled Empire Circumscribed: Silence, Disconnection, Public Secrets, and the Absent-Presence of the British Empire in Bristol explores the ways in which history-workers and heritage volunteers understand, talk about, and represent histories of colonialism and the transatlantic slave trade in present-day Bristol.

 Historically one of England's most significant ports, Bristol has had a complex relationship with its past as an epicentre of the transatlantic slave trade and metropolitan hub of Atlantic colonial trades throughout the 18th and 19th century.

-My research tries to move past commonly asked questions of whether or not the Empire was "good" or "bad", and beyond the idea of the British Empire as "forgotten" or subject to "amnesia" to think about the ways in which the very concept of Empire is understood and reproduced in and through heritage discourse as disconnected, separate, and removed from both Britain and the present.
+This research tries to move past questions of whether or not the Empire was good or bad, and beyond the idea of the British Empire as "forgotten" or subject to "amnesia" to think about the ways in which the very concept of Empire is understood and reproduced in and through heritage discourse as disconnected, separate, and removed from both Britain and the present.

 I am currently looking to develop this work into a monograph with the aim to submit a book proposal in Summer 2019.